Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-The authors thank Somadutta Bhatta and Lumeng Liu for the valuable comments.
-Z. Wang, J. Chen, Y.-G. Ma and C. Zhang are founded by the National Key Research and Development Program of China under Contract No. 2022YFA1604900, by the National Natural Science Foundation of China under Contracts Nos.
-12025501 and 12147101.
-J. Jia is supported by DOE Research Grant Number DE-SC0024602.
+\textit {Acknowledgements.---} The authors thank Somadutta Bhatta and Lumeng Liu for valuable comments.
+This work is founded by the National Key Research and Development Program of China under Contract No. 2024YFA1612600 and No. 2022YFA1604900, the National Natural Science Foundation of China (NSFC) under Contract No. 12025501 and No. 12547102, the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Awards No. DE-SC0024602.